 12. Real Art Ways

-In the 1990s Real Art Ways set up shop at a beautiful brick warehouse on Arbor Street, turning it into a one-of-a-kind centre for the arts, hosting up to three simultaneous visual arts exhibitions, as well as concerts and a schedule of community events, from talks to board game nights.
+In the 1990s Real Art Ways set up shop at a beautiful brick warehouse on Arbor Street. turning it into a one-of-a-kind center for the arts.

 13. Cathedral of Saint Joseph